Last Updated on October 5, 2022

 Other highlights include having Pisco sours served over ice cubes chipped off hundreds-of-years old icebergs that had recently calved from nearby glaciers; sailing past the face of glaciers near El Calafate; and spending hours listening to the cracks and watching ice fall off the face of Perito Moreno Glacier.

 It was also an active trip – proving I’ve still got it (kind of).
 For example, hiking to the incredibly beautiful Laguna Torre.
 This is a small lake framed with jagged mountains, with a blue glacier sliding down to the lake and several icebergs floating in the middle.
 Another day we hiked up French Valley in Torres del Paine National Park.
-The 360-degree views of the mountains and alpine lakes was a true highlight.
+The 360-degree views of the mountains and alpine lakes were a true highlight.

 Rather than a large party that’s over in one night, we celebrated my 50th birthday every day for the full two weeks we were away over melt-in-your-mouth barbecued Patagonian beef and several glasses of Malbec!